Ask a doctor about a prescription for DEXKETOPROFEN COMBIX 25 mg FILM-COATED TABLETS

 Very rare

-In patients with autoimmune disorders affecting connective tissue (systemic lupus erythematosus or mixed connective tissue disease), anti-inflammatory drugs may rarely cause fever, headache, and neck stiffness.
+In patients with immune system disorders that affect connective tissue (systemic lupus erythematosus or mixed connective tissue disease), anti-inflammatory medications may rarely cause fever, headache, and neck stiffness.

 Reporting side effects

-Polyamide/Alu/PVC-Alu Packaging: Do not store at a temperature above 30°C.
+Polyamide/Alu/PVC-Alu packaging: Do not store above 30°C.

 Keep this medication out of the sight and reach of children.

-Do not use this medication after the expiration date that appears on the packaging after “CAD”.
+Do not use this medication after the expiration date stated on the packaging after "CAD".
 The expiration date is the last day of the month indicated.

 Composition of Dexketoprofeno Combix

-Appearance of the product and content of the packaging
+Appearance of the Product and Packaging Content

 Holder: